-It’s never too late to start exercising – and it doesn't have to mean taking up marathon running to make a difference.
-Helen Gent talks to four people who’ve discovered the joys of exercise – and have never felt better.
+It’s never too late to start exercising, and you don't have to take up marathon running to make a difference.
+Helen Gent talks to four older people who’ve discovered the joys of exercise and have never felt better.

 Deirdre Kimbell, 71, from London, is a member of her local gym and runs regularly.
 She ran with the Olympic flame after being nominated by her grand-daughter, Rosie.

 'As I approached 70, I reflected on the next 20 years and how I’d like to be.
 I’ve been widowed twice.
 My first husband died of a heart attack at 53, and my second husband died of cancer.

 'I'd been running off and on for years but I started doing longer distances.
 I just kept running a little further each time.
 I’d tell myself "if I really push myself, I can go further".
 I built up bit by bit, and now I run 6km twice a week.

 'There’s nothing magical or noble about it.
 I’m basically lazy and there are mornings when I wake up and think I can’t be bothered.
 But I go for a run and afterwards I feel much better.
 I also cycle everywhere because I don’t have a car.

 'I used to have high blood pressure.
 It took about a year, but now it’s right down.
 I’ve lost 3 stone through exercise and dieting.
 I also have lots more energy now.
 In fact, I have energy overdose.

 'I’m not planning on giving up exercise.
 When I was 60 I thought: "When I’m 70 I want to be able to do step aerobics."
 And I did.
 And I recently went to a zumba class.
 I loved it.'

 Flo Marshall, 69, from Tyne & Wear, goes to Curves, a ladies-only gym, four times a week.